LStefanCoder/bluepenguin/README.md

 # BluePenguin

 Takes a PDF file with A4-sized pages, and converts it into into an A6 or A7-sized printable booklet.

+## Usage

+Open a PDF file with "Open file", select "4-page-layout" (A6) or "8-page-layout" (A7), click "Convert!", and finally "Save file".

+## Notes

+At the moment, only PDF files with A4-sized pages are supported.

+For A6-sized booklets, the program will add empty pages until the number of pages is divisible by 8, and for A7-sized ones, until it is divisible by 16.

+## License

+Released under the GPL v.
+3.0 license.